AidanFarhi/weekly-paycheck/README.md

 function main():
     SET the result to an empty string
+    SET the input validation result to True
-    GET the number of hours worked by employee, base hourly wage, and overtime hourly wage from standard input CALL the validateInput function, passing in the number of hours worked, base hourly wage, and overtime hourly wage IF the validateInput function returns TRUE THEN CALL the calculateWage function, passing in the number of hours worked, base hourly wage, and overtime hourly wage SET the result to a string containing the employee's wages for the week ELSE
+    SET number of hours worked by employee, base hourly wage, and overtime hourly wage to 0 GET the number of hours worked by employee, base hourly wage, and overtime hourly wage SET number of hours worked by employee, base hourly wage, and overtime hourly wage CALL the validateInput function, passing in the number of hours worked, base hourly wage, and overtime hourly wage SET the input validation result to the  output of the valideInput function IF the the input validation result is TRUE THEN CALL the calculateWage function, passing in the number of hours worked, base hourly wage, and overtime hourly wage SET theresult to the output of the calculageWage function ELSE
         SET the result to the error message recieved from the validateInput function END IF
-    PRINT the result to standard output
+    PRINT the result

 CALL the main function